The time Andrei Markov could have had Michel Therrien’s death on his conscience - Dose.ca

 But it's a funny anecdote nonetheless.
 We know Andrei Markov as a rather reserved guy, but he had fun getting his coach to skate even though he could have had Michel Therrien's death on his conscience.

 It makes for a good story, at least.
-And I'm convinced that Michel Therrien never wanted to test his players like that again… hehe.
+And I'm sure Michel Therrien never wanted to test his players like that again… hehe.

 Overtime